ezrillex/nestjs-challenge/README.md

       - @Throttle({ default: { limit: 3, ttl: 60000 } })
       - @UseGuards(ThrottlerGuard)

-## Extra points 😞
+## Extra points
-* ❎ Implement resolve field in graphQL queries (if apply)
+* ✅ Implement resolve field in graphQL queries (if apply)
-* ❎ When the stock of a product reaches 3, notify the last user that liked it and not purchased the product yet with an email.
+* ✅ When the stock of a product reaches 3, notify the last user that liked it and not purchased the product yet with an email.
   Use a background job and make sure to include the product's image in the email.
-* ❎ Send an email when the user changes the password
+* ✅ Send an email when the user changes the password
-* ❎ Deploy on Heroku
+* ✅ Deploy on Heroku (Deployed on Render.com)

 ## Notes: